peterbabulik/GalExpl3D/README.md

 The application will now be running and accessible at [http://localhost:5173/](http://localhost:5173/) (or the next available port).```

-# GalExpl3D - A Gemini-Powered 3D Space Economy Simulation

-Welcome to GalExpl3D, an immersive browser-based space exploration, trading, and crafting game built with **Three.js** and powered by **Google's Gemini AI** for dynamic content generation.

-Inspired by the complex player-driven economies of games like EVE Online, this project demonstrates the power of modern web technologies to create a sophisticated simulation—all within a single HTML file.
-Pilot your ship in first-person, mine asteroids for valuable ore, refine those materials, and use them to manufacture everything from new ship modules to powerful battleships.
-Engage with AI-driven mission agents to earn your fortune and make your mark on the galaxy.

 ## Gameplay & Core Features